 Vivian shares her coming of age story as well as how the production City Of Girls changed her life irrevocably and caused a huge scandal that sent her fleeing back home in disgrace.

-What Works In This Book
+What Works In City Of Girls?

 Listening to it on Audiobook, it’s very fast paced not only with the 1940s New York dialect but the descriptions of New York at that time.